jc21/MMM-IFTTT/README.md

  Notifications will show for a default of 60 seconds before disappearing.
 There is no on-screen history of events.

-These events will eventually integrate with the [MMM-PiLights](https://github.com/jc21/MMM-PiLights) module to enable showing LED light strip sequences along side the on-screen notification messages.
+These events can also integrate with the [MMM-PiLights](https://github.com/jc21/MMM-PiLights) module to enable showing LED light strip sequences along side the on-screen notification messages.